Pumped Storage Hydropower

 - Advanced Technology Innovation Scenario (Advanced Scenario): CAPEX reductions of 12% by 2050 based on improved process and design improvements along with advanced manufacturing, new materials, and other technology improvements, consistent with Advanced Technology in the DOE Hydropower Vision study (DOE, 2016); no changes to O&M.

-Resource categorization from a national closed-loop PSH resource assessment is described in detail by (Rosenlieb et al., 2022).
-Individual sites are identified using geospatial algorithms to delineate potential reservoir boundaries, exclude reservoirs that violate technical potential criteria (e.g., protected land, critical habitat), find all possible reservoir pairings, and then eliminate overlapping reservoirs to produce the least-cost set of non-overlapping reservoir pairs.
+Resource categorization from a national closed-loop PSH resource assessment is described in detail by (Rosenlieb et al., 2022) with subsequent updates described on NREL's resource data web page: "Closed-Loop Pumped Storage Hydropower Supply Curves."
+Individual sites are identified using geospatial algorithms to delineate potential reservoir boundaries, exclude reservoirs that violate technical potential criteria (e.g., protected land, critical habitat), find all possible reservoir pairings, and then eliminate overlapping reservoirs to produce the least-cost set of nonoverlapping reservoir pairs.
+This procedure is done for alternative storage durations of 8, 10, and 12 hours.
 Underlying data are site-specific, but for the ATB, resource classes are binned by capital cost such that each class contains a roughly equal amount of total national PSH capacity potential.
 Binning is done at the national level for the data tables below, and other representations use region-specific cost bins to better represent the distribution of site characteristics in each region.
-Physical characteristics and capital cost statistics for each ATB class are included in the table below.
+Physical characteristics and capital cost statistics for each ATB class and a 10-hour storage duration are included in the table below.

 |ATB Class||Total Number of Sites Identified||Total Generating Capacity (GW)||Site Generating Capacity (MW)||Capital Cost|

 |ATB Class||Reservoir Volume (gigaliters)||Hydraulic Head (m)||Distance Between Reservoirs (m)|